oversword/super-small-state-machine/README.md

 Use the path from the initial state - allows for starting at arbitrary positions

+Use the path from the initial state - allows for starting at arbitrary positions

 ### Repeat for a limited number of iterations.

 This should be fine for most finite machines, but may be too little for some constantly running machines.